digital-dream-labs/oskr-owners-manual/index.rst

 ..
+OSKR Owner's Manual (c) 2020 by Digital Dream Labs

+   OSKR Owner's Manual is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+   You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc/4.0/>.
-OSKR Owner's Manual documentation master file, created by sphinx-quickstart on Wed Sep 30 10:37:50 2020.
+   OSKR Owner's Manual documentation master file, created by
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to OSKR Owner's Manual's documentation!
 ===============================================